Atomu2014/Optimization-Algorithms/README.md

 ### Normalized Direction-Preserving Adam, Zijun Zhang, et. al. 2017

 This paper challenges Adam in 2 aspects: the direction missing problem, and the ill-conditioning problem.
 As for the direction missing problem, the author changes Adam into a non-adaptive method by replacing the 2nd moment term with its norm, thus different parameters share the same step size.
-As for the ill-conditioning problem, the author explains this problem via L2 regularization, but I think this explanation is too fancy.
+This point follows ``The Marginal Value of Adaptive Gradient Methods in Machine Learning`` directly.
+As for the ill-conditioning problem, the author explains it via L2 regularization and weight normalization, but I think this explanation is a bit fancy and tricky.
+Because the author does not present ablation experiments, I am not sure whether the 2nd problem is critical or not.

+This work is named by ND-Adam, but I think this version is no longer adaptive, for parameters in a matrix sharing same learning rate.
 According to experiments on Cifar-10 and Cifar-100, ND-Adam slightly outperforms SGD.
 And the training curve of ND-Adam is more like SGD than Adam.
+However, the Cifar accuracy is no better than this work ``Shake Shake Regularization``.

 ### Understanding Deep Learning Requires Rethinking Generalization